matter-labs/zksync-error/docs/src/description/07-links.md

     }
     ```

-2. Domains and components may refer to other files through `takeFrom` fields:
+2. Domains and components may refer to other files through `take_from` fields:

   ```json
   {